Hot Deal: 11 Mexico Vacations Under $1,000 including three nights' stay + airfare.

 Restaurant meals average less than $15 and generally include three courses.
 Look for cajeta, a delicious Mexican caramel, for dessert.
 Accommodations are the biggest expense in Guanajuato.
 A standard hotel with breakfast included starts at about $60 a night.

 This popular vacation spot is all about the gorgeous white-sand beaches on the Pacific Ocean.
-Hotel rooms in the old town within walking distance of the main attractions might be found for around $40.
+Prices range widely for hotel rooms in the old town within walking distance of the main attractions, but might be found for around $40.
 The beach is free, as is the sprawling Malecón, the huge boardwalk featuring foods stalls, restaurants, shops, and fascinating sculptures.
 Meals in town can be found for around $20, including non-alcoholic drinks such as fresh juices and smoothies.
 Cheap but delicious Mexican beer adds just a few dollars more.
 With food and lodging so inexpensive, visitors will have money left over to spend at artisanal markets filled with crafts and regional specialties.

 The capital of the state of Michoacán is a UNESCO World Heritage Site, recognized for its well-preserved colonial buildings and historic city center.
 Morelia's famous cathedral, built in 1669, features rose-colored stone, baroque paneling, a giant pipe organ, and precious works of silver.
 Entrance is free, as is the light and music show at the cathedral every Saturday night.
 The city is also home to the Museo de Casa Morelos, a free museum dedicated to José Morelos, a leader of the Mexican War of Independence for whom the city is named.
 A basic hotel with simple breakfast starts at $35 a night.
 Morelia is not particularly known for its street food, so other meals are best enjoyed at restaurants, with average prices around $15 for lunch and up to $35 for a fairly fancy three-course meal.